mcmonte95/python-api-challenge/README.md

    - Separate the data into Northern Hemisphere (latitude >= 0) and Southern Hemisphere (latitude < 0).
    - Create scatter plots with regression lines for each hemisphere and weather variable.

-### Findings
-- Summary of key relationships and trends observed between latitude and weather variables.

 ## Part 2: VacationPy

 ### Objective